infrawatch/feature-verification-tests/roles/common/README.md

 For the pod tests, access to a kubernetes cluster and the oc command is needed, this is done by passing the KUBECONFIG env var and PATH into the play.

+The following tools are also needed:
+* grep
+* awk

 Role Variables
 --------------
 Variable required for all tasks to run